Generic Name: bromfenac (BROME-fen-ak)

 - Bromfenac contains sulfites, which can cause allergic reactions in certain individuals.
 Asthma patients may be at higher risk of these allergic reactions.
 If you have previously had allergic reactions to sulfites, contact your doctor or pharmacist before using bromfenac.

-- Bromfenac should be used with caution in CHILDREN younger than 18 years of age; safety and effectiveness in these children have not been confirmed.
+- Bromfenac should be used with caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Bromfenac may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using bromfenac while you are pregnant.
 Avoid use of bromfenac during late pregnancy.
 It is not known if bromfenac is found in breast milk.
 If you are or will be breast-feeding while you use bromfenac, check with your doctor.
 Discuss any possible risks to your baby.